Ron Giedd, Founder, Greater Area Seymour Foundation

-At its most practical, community foundation work includes asset development, community grantmaking, collaborative leadership and planned giving.
-At its most inspirational, a rural community foundation can transform a small town or region.
+“At its most inspirational, a community foundation can transform a small town or community.”

 If you would like more information on the community foundation “movement” or learn more about how rural community foundations can support public education, please contact us at firstname.lastname@example.org.